 Anti-Black or African American violence remains the "prototypical hate crime."
-These crimes have an especially negative impact on society for the devastating history they conjure.
-From the racial terror of lynchings and cross and church burnings, to the murders of Emmett Till and James Byrd, Jr., to the massacres at the Mother Emanuel Church in Charleston, South Carolina and a Tops Supermarket in Buffalo, New York - Black Americans remain the most frequent victims of hate crimes.
+These crimes have an especially negative impact on society for the devastating history they conjure - from the racial terror of lynchings and cross and church burnings, to the murders of Emmett Till and James Byrd, Jr., to the massacres at the Mother Emanuel Church in Charleston, South Carolina and a Tops Supermarket in Buffalo, New York - Black Americans remain the most frequent victims of hate crimes.

-The FBI reported a 14 percent increase in anti-Black hate crimes from 2020 to 2021.
-This follows a 46 percent increase from 2019 to 2020, when there was a violent backlash to the racial justice protests of 2020.42
+The FBI reported a 4 percent increase in anti-Black hate crimes from 2021 to 2022.
+This follows a 14 percent increase from 2020 to 2021 and a 49 percent increase from 2019 to 2020, when there was a violent backlash to the racial justice protests of 2020.
+Reported anti-Black hate crimes have not dropped below 2020 numbers.